KrekoG/vanillaplus/README.md

 The talent reset cost has been capped to 5G maximum.

+### Changing account password

+To change your password, log in, and type in the chat `.account password <old password> <new password> <new password>` On success the server will respond with a `The password was changed` message

 ### Ironman challenge

 There is an ironman challenge for those who want to take part in it.
 When creating a character you get a buff that gives you marginal bonuses while you are leveling.
 Upon your first death, you lose this buff and an announcement is made to the server of the circumstances of your demise.
 There are no other consequence of failing the challenge currently.